 The belly display also serves other purposes.
 Cats might roll over during play to use all four paws for bunny-kicking moves, or they might be trying to cool down on a warm day.
 Reading the context around the belly exposure gives you valuable clues about whether a touch would be welcome or warrant an emergency exit strategy.

-Signs Your Cat Actually Enjoys Belly Rubs
+Signs Your Cat Enjoys Belly Rubs

 While most cats fall into the “look but don’t touch” category, there are exceptions to every rule.
-Some cats buck the trend and genuinely enjoy having their tummies rubbed.
+Some cats buck the trend and enjoy having their tummies rubbed.
 How can you tell if you’ve hit the feline lottery with a belly-rub-loving cat?

 Watch for relaxed body language when you approach their belly.
 A cat who enjoys belly rubs will remain loose and floppy, with their legs slightly spread and their tail calm.
 Their ears stay in a natural position rather than flattening back, and their eyes might be half-closed in contentment.
 Most importantly, they don’t immediately tense up or grab your hand.